-- After the flour is cooked, slowly whisk in the chicken broth until it becomes smooth, and almost gravy-like in texture.
+- After the flour is cooked, slowly whisk in the chicken broth until it becomes smooth and almost gravy-like in texture.

 - Slowly add in the milk while continuing to whisk.
-Allow the mixture to come a simmer, then add in the seasoning: curry powder, salt, garlic powder, onion powder, black pepper, and lemon juice.
+Allow the mixture to come to a simmer, then add in the seasoning: curry powder, salt, garlic powder, onion powder, black pepper, and lemon juice.

 - Continue to allow the mixture to simmer for another few minutes until begins to thicken.
 Turn off the heat.
 Then, stir in 1 cup of the cheddar cheese.

 - While the sauce is cooling, begin to butter the bread.
 Cut into small bite-sized pieces.
 (Note: buttering the bread is optional, but recommended.)

 - To the cooling sauce, stir in 1 cup of mayonnaise or sour cream.